-You can read the full text of recent bills on the web, you can order printed copies from the Senate or House Document Rooms, or you can find them in a library.
-Senate bills are also sometimes printed in the
+The full text of recent bills is available on the web.
+Printed copies can be ordered from the Senate or House Document Rooms, or found in a library.
+Senate bills are also sometimes printed in the Congressional Record.

-GPO provides the full text of bills from the 103rd Congress (1993) to the present.
-You can search by bill number, or you can browse a list of all bills and resolutions.
+- GPO provides the full text of bills from the 103rd Congress (1993) to the present.
+It is possible to search by bill number, or to browse a list of all bills and resolutions.

-Senate Document Services may be able to provide you with a copy of a bill or resolution from the current Congress.
-Check with them for availability.
+Senate Document Services may be able to provide a copy of a bill or resolution from the current Congress.
+Contact Senate Document Services for availability.